chwenyee/tp/docs/team/chwenyee.md

 3. **sort-appointment**: Sorts the appointments in the appointment list and display the sorted list to the user.
 Sorting can be performed by either `byDate` or `byId`.

+4. **help**: Simple command that outputs all available command inputs of the application.

 #### Contributions to the UG:

 **Sections:**